Stylistic Evolution and LLM Neutrality in Singlish Language: Measuring Stylistic Similarity

-Handcrafted features capture interpretable linguistic properties and fall into three categories: \begin{itemize} \item \textbf{Lexico-structural attributes} which measure surface properties such as length and repetition, reflecting verbosity, expressivity, and sentence complexity. \item \textbf{Functional pragmatic markers} which capture Singlish-specific discourse elements (e.g., particles and reduplication) encoding stance, affect, and pragmatic nuance. \item \textbf{Psycholinguistic dimensions} are derived from the LIWC-22 lexicon, or LIWC for short.
-It covers aspects of affect, cognition, and social orientation \citep{tausczik2010psychological}, capturing underlying psychological and attitudinal shifts. \end{itemize}
+\paragraph{\textbf{Handcrafted Features}} We extracted three categories of handcrafted features to capture stylistic variation associated with broader sociolinguistic trends in Singlish usage \citep{ziegeler2020changes,ningsih2023exploring}: \textbf{Lexico-structural attributes} (length, repetition, sentence complexity), \textbf{Functional pragmatic markers} (discourse particles, pragmatic nuance), and \textbf{Psycholinguistic dimensions} via the LIWC-22 lexicon (LIWC).
+The LIWC covers aspects of affect, cognition, and social orientation \citep{tausczik2010psychological}, capturing underlying valence shifts and attitudinal shifts.
+A full feature list is provided in Appendix~\ref{tab:features}.

 Lexico-structural attributes and functional pragmatic markers are computed at the message level.
 In contrast, LIWC features were extracted from messages aggregated by year.
 This aggregation is necessary as LIWC scores are unreliable for extremely short texts \citep{zhao2016evaluating}.
 Yearly aggregating provides stable psycholinguistic estimates while preserving the temporal resolution required for diachronic analysis.